- Craft A Strategy

 This distorted data can be very discouraging.
 The remaining that do deliver usually just get relegated to the SPAM folder.
 This negatively affects your domain as a whole.
 The few that get opened cannot make up for this negative impact.

 Failing to audit your lists regularly

 Stale email lists contain non-openers that negatively impact you on 2 fronts.
 They can discourage your efforts by bringing key metrics like click-through rates down.
 They can also affect the quality of your emails by getting considered SPAM by filters and your marketing software.

 As a result, you have to be very swift and decisive with email addresses that don’t open your emails.
 Conducting regular audits and removing poorly performing addresses should be a regular priority.

-While it might be tempting to bask in the reassurance of a long list if it’s full of subscribers that no longer want to hear from you then it may be doing more harm than good.
+While it might be tempting to bask in the reassurance of a long list, if it’s full of subscribers that no longer want to hear from you then it may be doing more harm than good.

 Email marketing can provide some of the best value for marketers.
-The return email marketing gives relative to time, effort and money spent make for a very good return on investment.
+The return email marketing gives relative to time, effort and money spent makes for a very good return on investment.
 Of all the platforms available to you, email provides the best opportunity to;

 - Personalise your message

 - And allow users to opt out of communications altogether

 All these factors are becoming more and more important to successful marketing as consumers get bombarded with more and more messages.
 There’s a good reason why a third of marketers send emails weekly.
 The reason is that email marketing drives results.
 If you are not currently one of those email marketing right now, it’s time to get started.